wh0th3h3llam1/PdfDing/README.md

 * Seamless browser based PDF viewing on multiple devices.
 Remembers current position - continue where you stopped reading
 * Stay on top of your PDF collection with multi-level tagging, starring and archiving functionalities
 * Edit PDFs by adding comments, highlighting and drawings
+* Add signatures to PDFs and access them on all devices
 * Manage and export PDF highlights and comments in dedicated sections
 * Clean, intuitive UI with dark mode, inverted color mode, custom theme colors and multiple layouts
 * SSO support via OIDC